antonyebrown/Eve_TimeSeries/README.md

 # Time Series Analysis of Eve Online Participation Data

-For this project, we were asked to look at the raw war participation data for the various large groups of players involved in The Beeitnam War (also known as "World War Bee 2") in Eve Online, and attempt to forecast the next few weeks.
+In this project, we were asked to look at the raw war participation data for the various large groups of players involved in The Beeitnam War (also known as "World War Bee 2") in Eve Online, and attempt to forecast the next few weeks.
 Additionally, the client wanted to see if the historical numbers could tell us anything about the nature of the individual major groups involved.

 For the players involved in the war, it's clear from the recent numbers that since the siege of 1DQ began, Imperium participation is rising, while PAPI (a coalition composed of primarily Legacy and Panfam) participation is falling.
 But what (if anything) does the past and current data predict about future participation?
 Using time series forecasting techniques, we can answer that question.